andrastantos/silicon/docs/internals.md

 rv_interface.py:class RvSimSink(GenericModule):
 rv_interface.py:class RvController(GenericModule):

+# Introduction

+In this chapter I will introduce the basic building-blocks of Silicon and explain their use.
+This introduction is not comprehensive in the sense a reference manual would be, but intended more as a guide to understand the concepts better.

 # Modules

 `Module`s are the basic build-blocks of Silicon, and the main construction mechanism to create a design.
 They are very similar to Verilog modules, so if you are familiar with that concept, you are going to feel at home.